Note to Grad Students: You can find more information about graduate admission HERE.

 - Online Application Guide: Click here

 - There is a $20 application fee that can be paid electronically.
 Students can log into the “Activity Log” to see the date the application is actually “received” by the school.

 - Processing of this application could take up to two weeks.

-Step 2: File “Proof of Immunization” form with Admissions Office.
+Step 2: File “Proof of Immunization/Request for Exemption Form” with the Admissions Office.

 Step 3: Send transcripts (high school or other college) or GED to the university.

 - Note to Grad students: You will need to send your transcripts, GRE scores, 2 letters of recommendation, and immunization forms to the graduate office.
 (Office of the Dean, Graduate Studies, Northwestern State University, Natchitoches, LA 71497)